cjwilburn/cjw-resume/out/resume.md

 ### *Developer*, [O3 World](http://o3world.com) (2015-02 — Present)

 Develop services, sites, and web applications for a variety of clients.
 Spearhead move from Vagrant to Docker for local development.
+Build and maintain systems infrastructures internally and externally.
+Build, deploy, and maintain enterprise applications and services in the AWS ecosystem.
 Move projects from ad hoc deployment to Jenkins/CI/CD.
+Formalize Devops best practices.
 Migrate web applications, microservices and APIs from PaaS to AWS and other platforms.
   - Attended LGBTQ Tech & Innovation Summit at Google DC Spring 2017
   - Attended White House LGBTQ Tech and Innovation Summit 2015 & 2016
   - Spoke at NationJS 2015